fluid-project/infusion-docs/src/documents/ContextAwareness.md

 engines still exists and could be contributed to in future.
 The `liveness` adaptation relates to the mocking infrastructure for the Uploader which exists at two levels.
 Firstly, there is the "demo uploader" which mocks all of the engine-side implementation, and secondly the uploader can be run in various styles of integration tests which only mock the transport level which actually performs the file upload.

+### Example of dynamically broadcasting a fresh adaptation

 Finally, a third dimension of adaptation is supported by the Uploader's capability to be configured in a way that it will respond to previous instances of its own API - in particular that delivered for Infusion 1.2, released in April 2010, and Infusion 1.3, released in November 2010.
 This is implemented by allowing a dynamic contribution of a fresh dimension to the uploader's